HPM573-S-23/HW_07/README.md

 **Problem 3: Performance Measures (Weight 1)**.
 Report the following performance measures:
 - Average patient time in system
-- Average patient waiting time
+- Average patient waiting time to see the primary care physician
 - Average patient waiting time to see the mental health specialist